Alibaba-AAIG/Beyond-ImageNet-Attack/readme.md

 # Beyond ImageNet Attack: Towards Crafting Adversarial Examples for Black-box Domains (ICLR 2022)

+This is the **Pytorch code** for our paper [Beyond ImageNet Attack: Towards Crafting Adversarial Examples for Black-box Domains](http://arxiv.org/abs/2007.06765).
+In this paper, with only the knowledge of the ImageNet domain, we propose a Beyond ImageNet Attack (BIA) to investigate the transferability towards black-box domains (unknown classification tasks)

 ## Requirement
   - Python 3.7
   - Pytorch 1.8.0